Probate Helping Clients See the Big Picture

 Here are some common strategies used to avoid probate in Texas:

-• Small Estate Affidavit: If the estate's value is $75,000 or less (excluding the homestead and exempt property), Texas allows for a simplified probate process using a small estate affidavit.
-This can be a quicker and less expensive alternative to formal probate.
+• Small Estate Affidavit: Estates with a value of $75,000 or less, excluding the family home and exempt property, may qualify for a simplified probate process using a small estate affidavit in Texas.

-By utilizing these strategies, individuals in Texas can often ensure that their assets are distributed according to their wishes without the delays and expenses associated with probate.
+By planning ahead, people in Texas can often see their assets distributed according to their wishes—without the time or expense that comes with probate.

 Client-Centered Approach to Probate Law